FirestonnneTFM/TFMBot/README.md

 probably only be able to compile and use it on unix-like operating systems.

+Compiler note: In order to enforce code quality, the makefile uses the `-Werror` flag (warnings will be treated as errors and prevent you from compiling).
+If some warning is persisting, and you are not contributing code, it might be a good idea to simply delete this flag from the makefile to get on with your life.

 ### Keys

 Running the bot requires a binary file named `keys.bin` in the same